MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-budgetline-from-unmatched-actuals.md

 **_Applies to:_** _Lite deployment - deal to proforma invoicing._

 This article outlines the process of creating budget lines from unmatched cost actuals.
-This can occur when actuals don't match existing budget lines based on dimensions or defined budget match priorities.
+This situation can occur when actuals don't match existing budget lines based on dimensions or defined budget match priorities.
 It's also possible due to unforeseen actuals during budget creation and approval.

 This feature allows users to create budget lines that correspond to unmatched cost actuals.